 Custodial credit risk is the risk that in the event of bank failure, the District's deposits may not be returned to it.
 The District's deposit policy for custodial credit risk is that it will use depositories that receive or hold public deposits that are secured pursuant to Connecticut General Statutes.
-At June 30, 2022, \$174,860 of the District's bank balance of \$472,828 was exposed to custodial credit risk.
+The District maintains a repurchase agreement with a financial institution to mitigate its risk.
+At June 30, 2024, none of the District's bank balance of \$2,704,160 was exposed to custodial credit risk.